Skip to content

 While there is research that provides evidence that gaming can affect change, there is little systemic evaluative effort and thus evidence that it does work outside the lab.

 It was in that initial visit to GenCon that I started hearing stories of impact- how their game was used to teach or how a game helped someone address a personal issue.
-Many, when asked about evaluation of effects, shared that they only had anecdotal evidence in the form of these stories.
+When asked about evaluation of effects, many shared that they only had anecdotal evidence in the form of these stories.
 This was echoed in much of the reading I have done since and even at the Games for Change Festival.
 The gaming sector appears to rely on research and related anecdotal evidence to tell its stories of impact.
 Yet, I’ve also learned that what works in the lab can work differently in other contexts and that individual stories often do not tell the full story.
 The people attending the Festival are aware of this, for it was standing room only in my workshop on evaluation and, I received several questions around how to approach the work.

 There is a misconception that laboratory level research is both appropriate and required to evaluate the impact of games.